Fajar-RahmadJaya/KeyTik/README.md

 * You can pin your favorite profile or profile that you use the most so it can showed first in the profile list.
 You just need to click pin icon on the profile to make it work.

 **11. And many more.**

+## How To Use KeyTik As Auto Clicker :
+Auto clicker come bundled as one whenever you download KeyTik.
+I take it from [AutoHotkey Script Collection And Template](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection) so the default it use hold 'e' to activate auto clicker.
+So whenever you hold the 'e' key on you keyboard, it will simulate left click infinitely with 100 millisecond between each left click.
+You can adjust it like change the 'e' key, change left click, change interval.
+For more guide on how to change it or download the script, go to [Auto Clicker When Holding Specific Key](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection/releases/tag/AutoClickHoldingKey).

 ## User Safety (For Those Who Worry About Virus Or Data Safety) :
 I don't make this software for that reason and this software is open source, so you can rest assured.
 If you still have doubt, you can try [Virus Total](https://www.virustotal.com/gui/home/upload) to scan it.
 Virus Total is known for it being a free online service that analyzes files and URLs for viruses, malware, and other malicious content by scanning them with a wide range of antivirus engines and security tools.
 The scan is done each version release but maybe it will take time for me to update it.
 The conclusion is, i don't intend to add virus or take your personal data intentionally or without your permission.
 I want to build trust for KeyTik user so they can use KeyTik without worry.
 Here is my scan using virus Total if you have doubt (You can also scan for yourself if you want 100% certain) :